magizbox/machine_learning_build/README.md

-## Magizbox Build: Build machine learning projects
+## Magizbox Build: Solve problems by machine learning

 I love machine learning.
 Through this build series, I will build a bunch of machine-learning based project.